Beef Patty

 Health Benefits

-- Excellent source of complete protein containing all essential amino acids for muscle building and repair
+- Excellent source of complete protein with all essential amino acids, supporting muscle development and maintenance

-- Rich in heme iron, the most bioavailable form of iron, supporting oxygen transport and energy production
+- Rich in highly bioavailable heme iron, crucial for oxygen transport and energy production

-- Contains zinc essential for immune function, wound healing, and protein synthesis
+- Abundant in zinc, essential for immune function, wound healing, and protein synthesis

 Buying Guide